sunnyshaurabh/TaskManager/README.md

 ## H2createTask:-
 its an post operation with

+## taskNum:-
-## taskNum:-for giving a unique id to the task
-date:- for the task date
-label:- labeling and giving details about task priority:- setting the selected priority for the task
+for giving a unique id to the task date:- for the task date label:- labeling and giving details about task priority:- setting the selected priority for the task